R-SNeto/Worker_Contracts/README.md

 ## ⚙️ How to Run
 1. Clone the repository
 2. Open it in your IDE (IntelliJ, Eclipse, etc.)
-3. Run the Program class
+3. Run the Main class